Distributed Medical Image Processing with MONAI on Snowflake

 Solution Architecture

-The MONAI medical image processing solution consists of three notebooks running on Snowflake Container Runtime with GPU acceleration:
+The MONAI medical image processing solution consists of one setup script and three notebooks:

 Key Technologies